2600hz/kazoo/applications/skel/doc/README.md

 queue\_options: Another parameter that can be omitted from the list of configs sent to gen\_listener, use this if you need different values than in lib/kazoo\_amqp-1.0.0/src/amqp\_util.erl, the new\_queue/2 function.
 This list controls how the broker creates the queue.

-consume\_options: Ommitable as well, these options control how consupmtion from the queue will be managed (see basic\_consume/2 in amqp\_util.erl).
+consume\_options: Omittable as well, these options control how consumption from the queue will be managed (see basic\_consume/2 in amqp\_util.erl).

 basic\_qos: Only needed if you need to control prefetch count from the queue to multiple consumers; otherwise omit from the list.